aimeos/aimeos-laravel/README.md

 ## Authentication

-You have to set up one of Laravels authentication starter kits.
-Laravel Breeze is the easiest one but your can also use Jetstream.
+You have to set up one of Laravel's authentication starter kits.
+Laravel Breeze is the easiest one but you can also use Jetstream.

 ### Laravel 8 & 9